aetilley/harrison-rust/README.md

-A Rust library for SAT solving and automated theorem proving highly informed by John Harrison's text on Automated Theorem Proving.
+A Rust library for SAT solving and automated theorem proving.

-(Harrison, J. (2009).
-Handbook of Practical Logic and Automated Reasoning.
-Cambridge: Cambridge University Press)

-(Harrison's text uses Ocaml.)

 This package is a work in progress, but the following are supported:

 1) datatypes/parsing/printing operations
 2) eval